A Fixed Eye!

-From back problems with a herniated disc, to a tear in the retina, then on for a thumb issue (again), I passed go and dropped in for knee trials.
-There always seems to be plenty of physical ailments to endure in this transitory existence.
-Not to mention the most painful, losing family members in death, it can all seem impossible to endure.
+From back problems caused by a herniated disc to a tear in my retina, and then more help for a thumb issue, again, I passed go and met up with knee trials.
+Doesn’t it seem like we get out of one physical ailment in time for another? sometimes we may ride out more than one at a time!
+There always seems to be plenty of physical ailments and sickness to endure in this transitory existence.
+Not to mention the most painful, when we lose a precious family member in death.
+It can all feel a bit overwhelming and impossible to endure.
 But . . .

 “I have told you all this so that you may have peace in me.
 Here on earth you will have many trials and sorrows.
 But take heart, because I have overcome the world.”